-Length and age composition data were not used directly in the assessment because catch-at-length and catch-at age information is not collected for sharks.
+Length and age composition data were not used directly in the assessment because catch-atlength and catch-at age information is not collected for sharks.
 However, length-frequency information from animals caught in scientific observer programs, recreational fishery surveys, and various fishery-independent surveys was used to generate age-frequency distributions through age-length keys (Figure 2.2).
-Although the simplest way to obtain an age-frequency distribution from a length-frequency distribution is to back-transform length into age through a growth curve (von Bertalanffy or other), this approach has multiple biases, among them that 1) any observed length $> L{\infty}$ must be eliminated or arbitrarily assigned to older ages and 2) when an observed length approaches L{∞} , it is mathematically allocated to ages above those attainable by aged fish within the stock, yielding in some cases unreasonably old ages.
+Although the simplest way to obtain an age-frequency distribution from a length-frequency distribution is to back-transform length into age through a growth curve (von Bertalanffy or other), this approach has multiple biases, among them that 1) any observed length > L{∞} must be eliminated or arbitrarily assigned to older ages and 2) when an observed length approaches L{∞} , it is mathematically allocated to ages above those attainable by aged fish within the stock, yielding in some cases unreasonably old ages.
 The next way to obtain an age-frequency distribution from a length-frequency distribution is an age-length key, an approach that also has biases and whose main assumption is that age can be estimated from length using information contained in a previously aged sample from the population.
-The AP decided that age frequencies be estimated using an age-length key and recommended that other approaches (e.g., age slicing, stochastic age-frequency estimation using the VBGF [Bartoo and Parker 1983] or probabilistic methods [Goodyear 1997]) be investigated in the future, although some of these methods require more information that may not be available.
+The description of the construction of the age-length key and its application to obtain ages from lengths are presented in Appendix 1.
+The AP decided that age frequencies be estimated using an age-length key and recommended that other approaches (e.g., age slicing, stochastic agefrequency estimation using the VBGF [Bartoo and Parker 1983] or probabilistic methods [Goodyear 1997]) be investigated in the future, although some of these methods require more information that may not be available.
+It should be noted that the ageing study used for the blacknose stock did not age any 13 or 14 year old fish, and another source of data was used to determine maximum age (see life history section 2.4).

 The age-frequency distributions produced were then used to estimate selectivity curves externally to the stock assessment model.
 Although in theory the ASPM can estimate selectivities, there are no age and very few length data available for the model to do so, and so the estimation of selectivities must be done independently of the model.
 The derivation of selectivities from age-frequency distributions was done under the following assumptions.
 With only natural mortality (M) operating, one would expect an age-frequency histogram to decline with age.
 However, with both M and fishing mortality (F) operating, what is observed instead is an increase in the age frequency that reflects the increase in selectivity with age up to a "fully selected" age.
 Beyond the "fully selected" age, all subsequent ages are expected to consistently decline because they all experience (approximately) the same F and M. The fully selected age is thus determined by looking at the age-frequency distribution and identifying the "fulcrum" or modal age class, where younger ages show an increasing frequency and all subsequent ages decrease in frequency.
-The specific algorithm for deriving selectivities is in Appendix 1.
+The specific algorithm for deriving selectivities is in Appendix 2.
 Based on the above, the following selectivity curves were fitted statistically or by eye (to accommodate AP members beliefs of the selectivity of a particular gear type) to each catch and CPUE series: